Islamic Terrorism and Mohammed’s Anti-Fashion Manifesto

 The Marxist doctrine is omnipotent because it is true.
 V. Lenin

 The truth has prevailed and falsehood will inevitably vanish.
 Koran 17:81

 What have blood splatted victims of terrorist attacks to do with fashion?
-Terrorists want to kill, and fashion is a beautiful enrichment of everyday life.
+Terrorists want to kill, and fashion is a beautiful enrichment of our everyday life.
 However, the interrelation between the will to kill and fashion is much closer than we think.
-As mentioned in my previous blogs I look at terrorism from an aesthetic point of view.
-Based on the idea that Islam is not a religion at all but an archaic form of fascism, I’ll focus on Islamic fascism in terms of Islamic anti-fashion, and its interrelation with terrorism.
+As mentioned in my previous articles I look at terrorism from an aesthetic point of view.
+Based on the previously mentioned idea that Islam is not a religion at all but an archaic form of fascism, I’ll focus on Islamic fascism in terms of Islamic anti-fashion and its interrelation with terrorism.
 It is difficult to ignore the fact that the external face of Islamic fascism is an authoritarian style direction demanding from all Muslims the unconditional acceptance of uniformed dressing codes.

 Therefore, the conclusion is close at hands to assume that Islamic terrorist attacks in the Western World are murderous anti-fashion statements against the meaning of fashion.
 Significantly, the 9/11 terrorist attacks happened during the New York Fashion Week.
 Islamic terrorism has absolutely nothing to do with religion, politics or economy.
 The Islamic will to kill derives simply from a deep disgust against the way we look like.
 (For a more detailed discussion about beauty, ugliness, hate, and the will to kill please have a look at FASHION AND TERRORISM II.)
 Besides, an indispensable prerequisite for every form of fascism is the killing of “ugly” looking people belonging to the “wrong race”, the “wrong class” or the “wrong style”.